rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>How do we find joy?</p>

 <p><h2>1.
 Extract sunshine from ordinary moments</h2></p>
-<p>The “sunshine” isn‘t found in grand achievements but in the mundane and the ordinary: the taste of your favorite food, your cat‘s playful mischief, the smell of freshly brewed coffee, the softness of freshly made bedsheets, an old photograph, a friend‘s voice.
+<p>The “sunshine” isn’t found in grand achievements but in the mundane and the ordinary: the taste of your favorite food, your cat’s playful mischief, the smell of freshly brewed coffee, the softness of freshly made bedsheets, an old photograph, a friend’s voice.
 If life is short, then ordinary moments become extraordinary precisely because they are finite.
 Progress is built on ordinary days, not on the perfect ones.</p>

 <p><h2>2.
 Become a source of light</h2></p>
 <p>There is fulfillment in helping others.
-The smallest act of kindness can light up someone‘s darkest moment, often as much as it transforms the one who offers it.
+The smallest act of kindness can light up someone’s darkest moment, often as much as it transforms the one who offers it.
 Loss leaves behind an emptiness, but generosity gives that emptiness somewhere to go.
 We cannot fully realize how much light we have left until we share it.
 In physics, energy cannot be created nor destroyed; it can only be transformed.
 Perhaps the same is true of us.
 What grief takes from us can be transformed into compassion, kindness, and love.
 Love, after all, can burn as brightly as day.</p>

 <p><h2>3.
 Make joy as an act of defiance</h2></p>
 <p>If loss and grief create war and ruin, happiness itself becomes rebellion.
 Beneath the weight of emptiness, never surrender your identity and know that you are human.
 Capable of many things and deserving of every chance:</p>